ft-interactive/starter-kit/docs/recipes/add-a-new-browserify-entry-script.md

-# Adding a new Browserify entry script
+# Add a new Browserify entry script

 The `main.js` script is a Browserify entry.